Eczbek/xieite/docs/geometry/getLength.md

 # xieite::geometry::getLength
-Declared in `<xieite/geometry/getLength.hpp>`
+Defined in header `<xieite/geometry/getLength.hpp>`

 <br/>

-Calculates the length of a line.
+Calculates the length of a line-like.

 <br/><br/>